 We have been farming with Highland Cattle for 28 years.
 They are wonderful cattle to work with - lovely temperament, very hardy with a thick winter coat, great mothers and long lived.
 And of course, very picturesque, which is why I enjoy painting and drawing them so much.
 Its great having the stars of the paintings just outside the back door!

 We do become very attached to our cattle and I am sure you can understand why.

 (Princess Monica 29th of Corriemuckloch, one of our favourite cows, with me, Hilary)

-I work mostly in soft pastels on slightly textured paper or card, or with quality artists' acrylic on canvas.
+I work mostly in soft pastels on slightly textured paper, or with quality artists' acrylic on canvas.
 Many of my canvasses are quite large with 4cm deep edges, and the painting continues over the sides.
 So it means you can hang the painting instantly on the wall without having to think about framing and the extra cost.
 However, you can still frame your picture if you prefer.

 Exhibiting at the splendid location of Strathallan Castle, photo by Malcolm Marshall.